 Also, in the same year, the popular children’s character, “The Smurfs,” made its debut on television.

-Of course who can’t forget the anti-Communist and Polish cardinal and the first non-Italian Pontiff of the Roman Catholic Church, Karol Jozef Wojtyla aka Pope John Paul II, who was installed in the Papacy on this momentous year and later became the 3rd longest-serving Pope (nearly 27 years) in the history of Papacy.
+Needless to say, in the same momentous year, the anti-Communist and Polish cardinal and the first non-Italian Pontiff of the Roman Catholic Church, Karol Jozef Wojtyla aka Pope John Paul II was installed in the Papacy and later became the 3rd longest-serving Pope (nearly 27 years) in the history of Papacy.

 Moreover, the year was the year of the (Yang Earth) Horse in the Chinese calendar.
 A very historical year to remember 1978.